NiceThingsHaver/AnonMC/README.md

 Brings the idea of being anonymous to Minecraft multiplayer.
 Requires PacketEvents as dependency. <strong>USE IN CRACKED SERVERS, UUIDs ARE NOT SPOOFED BECAUSE IT KICKS OTHER PLAYERS.
-IF YOU USE ONLINE MODE, PEOPLE CAN RETRIEVE YOUR UUID</strong>
+IF YOU USE ONLINE MODE, PEOPLE CAN RETRIEVE YOUR REAL UUID</strong>

 # Confirmed working versions:
 - Paper 1.20.2